build-on-aws/content/posts/what-is-sagemaker/index.md

 ## Conclusion

-Amazon SageMaker removes the barriers to successfully leveraging machine learning.
-Its capabilities simplify and accelerate the process of developing, training, deploying, and managing ML models in the cloud.
-Companies use SageMaker to create impactful ML solutions for a wide variety of use cases.
+Through this post, you have learned how amazon SageMaker removes the barriers to successfully leveraging machine learning and i'ts capabilities of simplifying and accelerating the process of developing, training, deploying, and managing ML models in the cloud.
+You can use SageMaker to create impactful ML solutions for a wide variety of use cases.
 By handling much of the complexity, SageMaker makes it easier to build machine learning products, reduce ML operational costs, and deploy models reliably at scale.
 This fully managed platform represents a major step forward in making machine learning more accessible.